 Finally, the trainee is expected to actively participate in and initiate new research within IP.
 Dedicated time would be set aside for protected ongoing research under the mentorship of a member of the IP faculty.
 The expectation is for presentation at a national society meeting and subsequent publication.
 The fellow will be encouraged to participate in the MSK Clinical Research Methodology Curriculum.
 In addition, he or she will have the opportunity to work on device design with Medical Physics, Bioengineering, and Research and Technology Management.

-The IP fellowship at MSK is the only such program recognized by the American Association for Bronchology and Interventional Pulmonology (AABIP) in New York City and New York State.
+The IP fellowship at MSK is the first program recognized by the American Association for Bronchology and Interventional Pulmonology (AABIP) in New York City and New York State.
 The pulmonary medicine and IP experience, procedural volume, and expert cancer care at MSK make this a highly competitive and sought-after training program.
 Program graduates are expected to be highly competitive to join established or start new interventional pulmonology practices, integrate into national and international societies, and establish leadership roles in the academic community.
 The IP trainee will be eligible for the AABIP board exam and is expected to sit for it.
 The IP fellowship is not an ACGME-accredited program.

 This position is for those who have completed an ACGME-accredited fellowship in Pulmonary and Critical Care Medicine.
 Applications are accepted via Interventional Pulmonary Fellowship Application Service (IPFAS) at www.aippd.org until August 31; the program participates in the National Resident Matching Program (NRMP).